 * When you want to improve consistency.
 This is the beauty of the BPM suite; it helps companies keep on track with digital progress.
-So many companies fall behind as they fail to adopt new tools which would simplify their business process automation.
+So many companies fall behind as they fail to adopt new tools that would simplify their business process automation.
 Without a BPM suite, a company is likely to get caught up in laborious manual processing, customer dissatisfaction, product inaccuracies, and extensive paperwork.
-Therefore, a BPMS will help you automate processes and also helps capture process knowledge for future research.
+Therefore, a BPMS will help you automate processes and also help capture process knowledge for future research.

 What Makes BPMS Special?

 A BPM Suite provides a platform for running BPM activities.
 The right BPM solution can ease process bottlenecks and optimize operations.
 The advantages of a BPM Suite are:

 - Empowers the organization with remarkable agility

 - Enables seamless collaboration between processes and projects

 - Provides more control and visibility for process owners

 - Promotes management by exception by automating mundane, repetitive actions

 - Brings in more visibility and enables data-driven decision making